OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

    The Hosted Cloud PoC provides users with an OpenNebula front-end that is hosted and paid for by OpenNebula Systems.
 Compute nodes can be provisioned using AWS and Equinix Metal public cloud resources, for which users are responsible via user-owned accounts.

-To create a provider, open the left-hand pane (by hovering the mouse over the icons to the left of the screen), then click **Providers**.
-FireEdge should display the **Providers** screen:
+To create a provider, open the left-hand pane (by hovering the mouse over the icons to the left of the screen), then click **Providers**.  should display the **Providers** screen:

 .. image:: /images/fireedge_cpi_provider_list1.png
     :align: center